N3ky0/chatbot/README.md

 This modified version was created by Samantha Heinbecker

 ## Getting Started
+# Getting Started
 Download the project from github.
-Open the cmd
-Chage the directory to that of thet project.
+Open the cmd Chage the directory to that of thet project.

-  $ cd your-project-location
+`cd your-project-location `

-  $ npm start
+`npm start`

- You should then see "Example app listening on port 3000!" *the port may change* Open up your browser and type into the url "localhost:3000" and the app should appear.
+ You should then see "Example app listening on port 3000!" **the port may change**

+Open up your browser and type into the url

+>  localhost:3000

+and the app should appear on your browser screen.

 ## Deployment
 Log on to the deployment device of your choice. *This example uses heroku*